BarbWire-1/curved-text/concept-files/management.md

 ~~TODO B 831 make (new) curved-text repo public: DONE~~\
 TODO M 840 Make demo a branch of curved-text (not worth the effort?)\
 TODO M 850 Approach others to try it and provide feedback?
+TODO M 860 Align master and dev branches so PRs can be used from dev to master.
+May require relocating concept-files.

  Go public:
  -